 Your solicitor will have a lot of experience helping people to make personal injury claims, so they’ll make sure you get the right amount of compensation.

 If the other party denies ‘liability’ (refuses to accept that it was their fault), your case might need to go to court.
 Although this sounds daunting, your solicitor will be on-hand to help you, and it’s possible that you won’t even need to appear in person.

 If your solicitor is still unable to settle your claim with the other side, the court will decide whether your injury was the other party’s fault, and how much compensation you should receive.

 In some cases, it might not be you who was injured, but a loved one.
-We may be able to help you make a claim on their behalf.
+In some situations, you may be able to make a claim on their behalf.

 There are a number of reasons why someone might not be able to claim for themselves – for example, they might be under the age of 18, or they may be physically unable to claim because of their injuries.

-When you speak to us, we can talk you through the process of claiming on somebody’s behalf.
-However, we may need consent from the person you’re calling on behalf of, so it’s worthwhile having them nearby if possible.
+When you speak to a trained legal adviser, they can talk you through the process of claiming on somebody’s behalf.
+However, they may need consent from the person you’re calling on behalf of, so it’s worthwhile having them nearby if possible.

 Suffering because of someone else’s negligence simply isn’t fair, and you have every right to claim compensation for any effects your injury has on you and those around you.
-Getting free specialist advice is the first step, and it’s completely free to speak to our advisors.
+Getting free specialist advice is the first step, and it’s completely free to speak to an expert legal adviser.

-When you contact us, we’ll ask you to explain what happened during your accident, how your recovery is going, and any impacts your injury has had on your life.
-We’ll also be happy to answer any questions you might have.
+When you contact them, they’ll ask you to explain what happened during your accident, how your recovery is going, and any impacts your injury has had on your life.
+They’ll also be happy to answer any questions you might have.